 Welcome to our Year 4 Soul Class page!

-In a change to our previous pattern, we will now be doing PE on both Tuesday mornings and Wednesday afternoons for the next few weeks.
-Please send your child to school in their school uniform but with a name-labelled PE kit in a bag.
+While we are doing forest school, we will have one PE session on Wednesday afternoons - please send your child to school in their school uniform but with a name-labelled PE kit in a bag.

 This year we are going to be using a new online spelling system in school, and so there won’t be a weekly spelling test.
 Logins for Spelling Shed have been stuck on the front of each child's Reading Record.
 Please encourage them to login and play the spelling games provided regularly.
 They earn honey pots for the amount of games completed so we will be looking to see who our keenest spellers are!

 We are going to continue to rote learn our times tables in the same way that the children started last year.
 We will work together as a class to learn a couple of facts each week, and then do a timed test three times a week.
 Times tables are a really important part of our maths learning, so please help your child by regularly asking them about the times table facts that we are learning in class.

 Our curriculum map for this term is set out below.
 I am not sending paper copies home with everyone for environmental reasons, but if you would like one do let me know.